assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 An implementation MUST support receiving both types of messages and MUST treat them as logically equivalent.
-The application layer above should not need to know about the difference of these two types of messages.
+The application layer above MUST NOT need to know about the difference of these two types of messages.
 A sending peer MAY chose to use a single MultiAppPacket when possible or use multiple AppPacket:s.